 the cause.
 These plaques and tangles are not found in people who do not have the disease.

 For most people, the first

 symptom of Alzheimer's disease is memory loss.
 Often the person who has a

-memory problem does not notice it, but family and friends do.
+memory problem doesn't notice it, but family and friends do.
 But the person

 with the disease may also know that something is wrong.

 The symptoms of Alzheimer's get worse slowly over time.
 You may: